Alexander Gettler: Toxicology work

 Charles Norris established the Office of the Chief Medical Examiner (OCME) in 1918 and set up his first offices in the Pathology Building (the 'City Morgue') of Bellevue Hospital.
 While there he asked Gettler if he would be willing to conduct any chemical testing that might be required to which Gettler agreed.
 An OCME laboratory, where testing was carried out for the presence of the common poisons, was set up on the third floor of the City Morgue building on First Avenue and 29th Street.

 Gettler often had to create new tests to isolate poisons.
 He regularly experimented by poisoning raw liver and attempting to isolate ever-smaller amounts of poison from it.
 These tests often involved mashing or liquifying tissue, followed by such tests as crystal formation, melting and boiling point analysis, color reactions, and titration.
-In 1935, Gettler was the first scientist to use a spectrometer in a criminal investigation in order to prove that the thallium that had poisoned the four children of Brooklyn bookkeeper Frederick Gross did not come from cocoa powder Gross had brought home from work.
+In 1935, Gettler was the first scientist to use a spectrograph in a criminal investigation in order to prove that the thallium that had poisoned the four children of Brooklyn bookkeeper Frederick Gross did not come from cocoa powder Gross had brought home from work.
 A previous chemical test had mistaken copper contamination from the box for thallium leading to Gross's arrest.
 The examiners eventually concluded that his wife had murdered the children before dying herself of encephalitis.

 In addition to this, Gettler wrote numerous papers on isolating poisons such as benzene from human bodies.
 In 1933, Gettler was among the first to recognize a normal endogenous presence of carbon monoxide in the human body and was the first to suggest the human gut microbiome as a contributing source.

 Gettler often had to work for low pay, due to severe budget cuts to the toxicology office.

 Teaching

 In the 1920s, Gettler took the post of professor of chemistry at Washington Square College of New York University.
 At the same time he held a post at the New York University Graduate School.
-There, Gettler established a toxicology course in 1935.
+Gettler established a toxicology course in 1935 at the City College of New York.
 He retired from teaching in 1948, when he reached the mandatory retirement age.